BananasAmIRite/Interaction.djs/README.md

 });

-const evtHandler = new InteractionEventHandler(); // create the event handler const cmdManager = new CommandInteractionManager(); // create a manager for command interactions evtHandler.hook(bot); // connect handler to bot evtHandler.use(cmdManager); // use the command interaction manager
+const evtHandler = new InteractionEventHandler(); // create the event handler const cmdManager = new CommandInteractionManager(bot); // create a manager for command interactions evtHandler.hook(bot); // connect handler to bot evtHandler.use(cmdManager); // use the command interaction manager